 There’s always that possibility, but it doesn’t happen often.
 A woman’s breasts will continue to evolve over their lifetime, and, despite having a reduction surgery, the breasts may increase in size again as you get older.
 Here are the circumstances under which that may occur:

 - Pregnancy and Breastfeeding – Both pregnancy and breastfeeding can cause the size of your breasts to increase.
 It may be better to wait until you’ve finished having children before opting for a breast reduction.

 - Excessive Weight Gain – Generally speaking, it’s essential to maintain a healthy, stable weight, eat a well-balanced diet, and exercise regularly.
 Breast tissue can grow back with weight gain.

 - Menopause & Hormonal Changes – Hormonal changes, especially during menopause, can cause breasts to become bigger.

 - Adolescents and Physical Growth – While there are generally no age restrictions for breast reduction surgery, I recommend younger women and adolescent girls wait a bit longer unless it’s medically necessary.
 That’s because, as I mentioned earlier, the breasts are still changing and developing, and having the surgery done too soon increases the chances of having to get it done a second time.

-Again, breast reduction surgery has a high rate of satisfaction.
-If you’re ready to explore your options or have more questions about breast growth after reduction surgery, contact my office at 301-656-6398 and schedule a consultation.
-We can also determine if you would make a good candidate.
-I have three locations to serve you – two in Maryland and an office in Virginia.
-I hope to see you soon!
+Breast reduction surgery has a high rate of satisfaction.
+If you’re ready to explore your options or have more questions about breast growth after reduction surgery, contact my office and schedule a consultation.